wildengineer/rest-sample/README.md

 - delete a person
 - create, read, update, and delete pets associated with people (remember: person id is required)

-Follow the pattern used by the existing endpoint, using the existing `PersonResource` resource class.
+Consistency is important - follow the patterns used by the existing endpoint, using the existing `PersonResource` resource class for the `/people` endpoints.
+For the pet-related endpoints, create a new resource class and again, follow the patterns as before.

 When creating or updating a person: